mmistakes/minimal-mistakes/_drafts/2023-01-09-scala-cli-and-scala-native.md

 Hello from scala-cli
 ```

-Scala CLI default downloads the **latest scala version** and uses the available JVM installed on your system unless you specify otherwise.
+Scala CLI, by default, downloads the latest scala version and uses the available JVM installed on your system unless you specify otherwise.

 ```shell
 $ scala-cli run Hello.scala --jvm "temurin:11" --scala "2.13.10"